Vatican Apostolic Archive

-The pope, as the sovereign of Vatican City, owns the material held in the archive until his death or resignation, with ownership passing to his successor.
+The Pope, as the sovereign of Vatican City, owns the material held in the archive until his death or resignation, with ownership passing to his successor.
 The archive also contains state papers, correspondence, account books, and many other documents that the church has accumulated over the centuries.

-Pope Paul V separated the Secret Archive from the Vatican Library, where scholars had some very limited access, and the archive remained closed to outsiders until the late 19th century, when Pope Leo XIII opened the archive to researchers, more than a thousand of whom now examine some of its documents each year.
+Pope Paul V separated the Secret Archive from the Vatican Library, where scholars had some very limited access, and the archive remained closed altogether to outsiders until the late 19th century, when Pope Leo XIII opened the archive to researchers, more than a thousand of whom now examine some of its documents each year.

-Name
+"Secret" name

 The use of the word secret in the former title, "Vatican Secret Archive", does not denote the modern meaning of confidentiality.
 A fuller and perhaps better translation of the archive's former Latin name may be the "private Vatican Apostolic archive", indicating that its holdings are the pope's personal property, not those of any particular department of the Roman Curia or the Holy See.
 The word secret continues to be used in this older, original sense in the English language, in phrases such as secret servants, secret cupbearer, or secretary, much like an esteemed position of honour and regard comparable to a VIP.
 One study in 1969 stated that use of the term secret was merited, as the archives' cataloguing system was so inadequate that it remained "an extensive buried city, a Herculaneum inundated by the lava of time ... secret as an archeological dig is secret".

 Despite the change in name, parts of the archive do remain classified in the modern sense of the word secret; most of these classified materials, which are actively denied to outsiders, relate to contemporary personalities and activities, including everything dated after 1958, as well as the private records of church figures after 1922.

 On 28 October 2019, Pope Francis issued an Apostolic Letter motu proprio dated 22 October, renaming the archives from the Vatican Secret Archive to the Vatican Apostolic Archive.

-Building an archive
+History

-The early church
+The early Church

 In the 1st century of Christianity, the Church had already acquired, and begun to assemble, a sizable collection of records.
 Known alternately as the Holy Scrinium or the Chartarium, these records normally travelled with the current pope.
-The vast majority of these documents are now lost, but are known of through references in contemporary and later works.

 In later centuries, as the Church amassed power, popes would visit heads of state to negotiate treaties or make political appearances around Europe.
 Popes would also have multiple places of residency.
 When they travelled for diplomatic or other purposes, they would take their archives with them, since they needed it for administrative work.
 This resulted in some loss of items.

 Initially, the archival materials of the Church were stored at the Lateran Palace, then the official papal residence.